freddiet803/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      This week we learned about middleware and using express to create a restful api to communicate with a database
 - [ ] Describe Middleware?
+      middleware is a custom function we can write to test validity of something existing. we can test one database call or many
 - [ ] Describe a Resource?
+      a resource is just an api endoint that returns some sort of data, usually a json object to the user after a call

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a 200 status code an a json object with descritptive messages or an object

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? seperating files such as different routers for endpoints to more easily understand code and make it readable for other developers

 ## Minimum Viable Product